dawillcox/python_combine_settings/README.md

 # CONFIG_BUILDER
+Build a Python application from a hierarchy of files.

-`config_builder` constructs a configuration for an application by combining settings from a list of configuration files.
+`config_builder` constructs a configuration for an application, combining settings from a list of configuration files.
 Files are read in order from most generic to most specific, with each updating settings from the previous files.